 Abstract

 A key question in the management of marine fishes and invertebrates is what is the current, relative abundance?
 Design-based estimators, which make inferences according to the randomness of the sampling protocol, have classically been relied upon to provide an index of abundance.
 More recently, the use of spatiotemporal models has increased because of their ability to account for spatial heterogeneity and improve precision relative to design-based estimators.
 In theory, the inclusion of habitat covariates (e.g., depth) should also improve precision.
 We used a simulation experiment to evaluate the bias and precision of abundance estimates and their associated model parameters when the true process was and was not governed by a habitat covariate.
 In general, indices of abundance were estimated without bias regardless of the estimated bias in other parameters, including habitat covariates.
 Variance parameters governing the spatial and spatiotemporal processes of the presence-absence model were more biased and less precise than those that governed the catch-rate model.
 Estimates of the former were often imprecise and with bias that was correlated with bias in the habitat covariate.
-Results suggest that habitat covariates can improve the precision of abundance estimates and should be included in future index-standardization models.
+Results suggest that habitat covariates can improve the precision of abundance estimates and should routinely be included in future index-standardization models.

 Keywords: Gaussian random field; habitat covariate; index of abundance; index standardization; spatiotemporal model